Inside: If your family is into summer camping, read on to learn how to prepare for camping with a special child.

 Are you ready?
 Of course, the whole family is excited!
 I have researched so you know how to prepare for camping with a special child in tow.

-Of course you’re thinking, ” Can I really bring my special child with the whole family? ” Of course, he may have special needs but he has the right to enjoy and spend time with everybody.
+Of course you’re thinking, ” Can I really bring my special child with the whole family? ” Why not, he may have special needs but he has the right to enjoy and spend time with everybody.
 This will be a special bonding time for everyone – to relax, unwind, breathe some fresh air and enjoy nature.

 Be sure to plan and prepare what to bring so nothing is missed and everybody can just have fun.

 I promise you, it will be a summer escapade galore!